openmoh/openmohaa/docs/markdown/03-configuration/01-configuration.md

 OpenMoHAA introduced multiplayer bots which can be used for entertainment or for testing purposes.
 They appear in the scoreboard with their ping set to **bot**.

+> [!NOTE]
+> Bots work best on maps without dynamic objects.
+Currently, they have difficulty getting around obstacles such as vehicles placed in the middle of maps.

 Configure bots with the following variables:

 - `set sv_maxbots x`: **Required**, max number of bots allowed.
 The game can only handle a total of 64 players (clients), it will be limited to 64 minus the number of real players (`sv_maxclients`).
 For example, if you set `sv_maxclients` to 48, the maximum number of bots (sv_maxbots) can be 16.